Medication

 The trade off is that while this stronger and more persistent numbing provides greater anxiety relief, it also dulls positive experiences more than the partial day effect.

-And just like the partial day effect, this continuous numbness is often described as a side effect, yet for certain patients it is the very reason the medication is effective, because it consistently reduces the anxiety.
+And just like the partial day effect, this continuous numbness is often described as a side-effect, yet for certain patients it is the very reason the medication is effective, because it consistently reduces the anxiety.

 To ease the dulling of positive experiences caused by numbness, short term therapy such as CBT can help reduce OCD anxiety within 3 to 12 months.
 Thus, patients may be able to lower their medication dose, lessening the numbness and regaining enjoyment of everyday activities.
 In some cases, therapy may reduce the anxiety enough for you to stop your medication altogether, and manage any remaining anxiety using techniques learned in therapy.
 Always speak to your doctor before reducing or stopping any medication.